-This bill amends the Uniform Civil Remedies for Unauthorized Disclosure of Intimate Images Act in Nebraska by redefining key terms and expanding the scope of liability for unauthorized disclosures.
-Notably, it includes provisions that recognize images created through computer generation or digital manipulation as intimate images, thereby broadening the definition of "depicted individual" to encompass these forms of imagery.
-Additionally, the bill clarifies that an image is considered "private" if it was created without the consent of the depicted individual, even if it was generated digitally.
+This bill amends the Uniform Civil Remedies for Unauthorized Disclosure of Intimate Images Act by redefining key terms and expanding the scope of liability for unauthorized disclosures.
+Notably, it includes provisions for images created through computer generation or digital manipulation, thereby broadening the definition of "depicted individual" to encompass those represented in such images.
+The bill also clarifies the meaning of "private" to include images created by these methods without the consent of the depicted individual, ensuring that individuals retain their rights over digitally manipulated representations of themselves.

 Statutes affected: Introduced: 25-3502, 25-3503